 The program corresponds to 240 credit points (four years of full-time study), and consists of one course component (75 credit points) and a doctoral dissertation (165 credit points).
 Normally the mandatory courses are taken during the first year.

-A. Mandatory (45 credit points):
+Mandatory (52.5 credit points):

-- Designing a PhD dissertation (7.5 credit points)
+- Designing a PhD dissertation, EHEH001 (7.5 credit points)

-- Theory of Science (7.5 credit points)
+- Foundations of Economic History, EHEH002 (15 credit points)

-B. Optional (30 credit points)
+Optional (22,5 credit points)